FabricaIO/Docker-PlatformIO-Container/README.md

 ```
 Where `<PACKAGES_DIR>` is the directory you want to use to store the configuration
 > [!CAUTION]
-> Biding to the `.platformio` folder seems to dramatically slow down the build process for some reason
+> Binding to the `.platformio` folder seems to dramatically slow down the build process for some reason

 Alternatively you could use a data volume container to save the PlatformIO configuration.
 First create the data volume container
 ```